- This event has passed.

-Winter solstice is a significant time of year in many cultures.
+Winter Solstice is a significant time of year in many cultures.
 Marking the coldest and darkest part of winter, it’s a time when people come together for festivals and celebrations.
-This year at PRPL, it’s a time for reflection and poetry!
+This year at PRPL, Winter Solstice SLAM begins with medicine folk music that sets the tone for an evening of reflection and poetry with emcee Amira Abouelalla.

 To compete: Bring 3 poems that surround the theme of Winter Solstice.
 All regular SLAM rules apply.
 3-minute limit per poem.